SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 In the text file, put any name and save it!

 #### hosts
+**[OPTIONAL]** I'll be editing my hosts later.
+Because with hosts you can even do ad-blocking, malicious site blocking or adult site blocking.
+I'll add it in the post installation part.
+For now you can safely avoid this part.

-To allow resolving the local host-name, edit,
+But if you want to allow resolving the local host-name, edit,
 ```bash
 nano /etc/hosts
 ```
-and append these lines,
+and append these lines (recommended by Arch Wiki),
 ```bash
 127.0.0.1        localhost
 ::1              localhost